-Once you have used your bug, top it up with a 1/3 cup water, 2cm ginger and 2 tsp sugar.
+Once you have used your bug, top it up with ⅓ cup water, 1 Tbsp ginger and 1 Tbsp sugar.
 Then you can store it in the fridge in a sealed jar until you next use it.

-Every couple of months, you can feed it 2cm ginger and 2 tsp sugar to keep it active, however the ginger bug is pretty robust once made.
-I have left mine in the fridge for 3 months before feeding it again and it was just fine.
+Every couple of weeks you can feed it 1 tsp grated ginger and 1 tsp sugar to keep it active, however the ginger bug is pretty robust once made.
+I have left mine in the fridge for 3 months before feeding it again a couple of times and it was just fine.

 If you want to use it again, take it out of the fridge and feed it at least 6 hours before you need is, so it is bubbling active.
 If it has been dormant for a long it may need 2 feeds to become active again.

 Making The Ginger Beer Base

 For this recipe, I filled two 750ml beer bottles.
 They're a good quality bottle with an airtight seal.

 A good seal is important for a fizzy ginger beer, however you have to take care especially when using glass bottles, to let some of the gas out as it builds up.
 Otherwise you may have an explosion.